themotte/rDrama/readme.md

 4- That's it!
 Visit `localhost` in your browser.

-5- Optional: to configure the site settings and successsfully integrate it with the external services we use (hcaptcha, cloudflare, discord, giphy and mailgun), please edit the variables in the docker-compose.yml file.
+5- Optional: to configure the site settings and successsfully integrate it with the external services we use (hcaptcha, cloudflare, discord, giphy, mailgun, and pusher), please edit the variables in the docker-compose.yml file.

 ---